-(d) The requirements of subsections (a) through (c) of this section may be waived and emergency measures taken to protect the public safety during those circumstances in which, due to unforeseen events, development and/or acts of nature, the public welfare requires it.
+(e) The requirements of subsections (a) through (d) of this section may be waived and emergency measures taken to protect the public safety during those circumstances in which, due to unforeseen events, development and/or acts of nature, the public welfare requires it.
 The director shall have the power to exercise all due discretion, judgment and executive directives to address any such situation and/or emergency.

-(e) No watercourse shall be obstructed.
+(f) No watercourse shall be obstructed.

-(f) Stormwater drainage shall not:
+(g) Stormwater drainage shall not: